Dairedos/roadmap-component/README.md

 ## License

 This project is part of the Flopcoin ecosystem.
+Made by Daired (BlockIO)